richardjohnsonfarukh/git-util/README.md

 # Git Utils!

 ## Intro
-This project has three main goals
+This project has the following goals:

 1. Circumvent copy and pasting file names that you want to add to the staging area
-2. Keep a convention
+2. Keep a convention for commit messages
+3. Automatically set your upstream to have the same name as your current branch if your push fails

+## Prerequisites

+1. You need to have ruby installed (preferably version 2.7.2 and up)
+2. You should have a **.bash_profile** or a **.zshrc** file in your home directory for aliases and environmental variables
 ## Installation
 1. Clone the git repository

    `$ git clone https://github.com/richardjohnsonfarukh/git-util.git`

-2. Update gem home directory to be able to install gems without **sudo**

-   `$ export GEM_HOME="$HOME/.gem"`

-3. Install bundler for adding Ruby dependencies

-   `$ gem install bundler && bundle`

-4. Add the alias to your profile file using the script from the project
+2. Run setup script

-   `$ ./create_alias.sh`
+   `$ ./setup.sh`

+   The script will:
+   - Change your default ruby home path, which will allow you to install gems in a non restricted folder
+   - Add an alias for the command **acp** to be used from any directory
+   - Create an empty **co-authors.yml** file for you to populate
+   - Install bundler and all the required dependencies for you to be able to run the script

-5. You are ready to use the `acp` command!
+3. You are ready to use the `acp` command!

 ## Usage

-You can use the command as follows
+You can use the command as follows:

 `$ acp [options]`